Evan looked across the

 Doc

-rattling against it.
-"My written work is based on repeatable experiments.
-I
+against it.
+“My written work is based on repeatable experiments.
+I don't approve

-don't approve of popular guess work.
+of popular guesswork.
 Man is his behavior only.
-The inner
+The inner self and personal

 Evan's

-human way.
-I study behavior through an experiment called life, and I reflect
+way.
+I study behavior through an experiment called life, and I reflect on it

-on it through another experiment called fiction.
-People are sensual, they
+through another experiment called fiction.
+People are sensual; they love

-love pleasure, Doc.
-That's the nature of things and you're missing it.
-The
+pleasure, Doc.
+That's the nature of things, and you're missing it.
+The self is

-self is an electric point of ecstasy - we live to feel life.
-The explosion
+an electric point of ecstasy - we live to feel life.
+The explosion of images,

-sensual experience, because writing is making the language of thought into
+because writing is making the language of thought into pleasurable images.”

 Doc's

 armchair creaked as he leaned forward.
-"If you're on about literature you
+“If you're on about literature, you must

-must know I favor pure and responsible literature that reinforces society's
+know I favor pure and responsible literature that reinforces society's values.

-values.
-Modern writers are involved in everything except healthy
+Modern writers are involved in everything except healthy storytelling.
+You

 "Yeah,"

-become irrelevant like the poets, but you say we're messing with everything
+irrelevant like the poets, but you say we're messing with everything but healthy

-but healthy storytelling.
+storytelling.
 It's easier when you're lost like the poets.
-You
+You can live in

-can live in fantasy like the old prophet up the road.
-Say, I just had a
+fantasy like the old prophet up the road.
+Say, I just had a thought.
+Maybe it'll

-science of behavior modification that will eventually erase the human
+powerful new science of behavior modification that will eventually erase the

 Doc

 Steffax remained as cool as stone.
-"You're addicted to emotional behavior --
+“You're addicted to emotional behavior.
+You

-you like to dig nasty reactions out of people.
-I can live without the eyes
+like to dig out nasty reactions from people.
+I can live without the eyes of the

-of the world.
+world.
 I don't want any negative influence on my thinking.
-I'm
+I'm working on a

-lightweight author of fiction.
+lightweight fiction author.
 Watch out for the old prophet, Doc.
-He might
+He might move

-move you to spiritualism.
-Say, it could be that the old goat is writing a
+you to spiritualism.
+Say, it could be that the old goat is writing a masterpiece

-masterpiece of prophetic poetry right now.
-Something in a new Biblical style
+of prophetic poetry right now.
+Something in a new Biblical style that'll make

 Doc

-look.
-"I've decided to go with you tomorrow, to visit the prophet.
-He should
+“I've decided to go with you tomorrow, to visit the prophet.
+He should be an

-be an interesting character.
-Not a logical person, but a remarkable one I
+interesting character.
+Not a logical person, but a remarkable one I can examine

 "Suit